Britain says 400,000 Somali children at risk of death

 Somalia has been mired in violence and is awash with weapons since the overthrow of Mohamed Siad Barre in 1991.
 First warlords, then Islamist militants stepped into the power vacuum, reducing a string of Western-backed governments to impotence.

-Earlier this month, however, the al Qaeda-linked al Shabaab rebels pulled most of their troops out of Mogadishu, epicenter of their bloody struggle.
+Earlier this month, however, the al Qaeda-linked al Shabaab rebels pulled most of their troops out of Mogadishu, epicentre of their bloody struggle.

 Their retreat effectively left the government in control of the entire capital for the first time since the civil war began in the early nineties, although Somali troops and African peacekeepers still encounter pockets of rebel resistance.